HarshAggarwal524/sourcerer/decisions.md

 - Cover pages with decorative/repeated text produce garbage chunks — not fixed, noted as acceptable since these chunks never rank highly in retrieval
 - Figure captions bleed into text chunks — not fixed, LLM handles gracefully
-- Files over 150 pages or 50MB rejected — configurable in parse.py constants
+- Files over 150 pages or 50MB rejected — configurable in parse.py constantsz

-### Additional test: research paper PDF
-- Tested against a complex academic research paper with [describe: two-column layout / mathematical equations / dense tables / etc.]
-- Result: [describe what broke — garbled extraction / wrong answers /
-  empty chunks / etc.]
-- Root cause: pypdf extracts text in reading order based on PDF coordinate positions, which breaks on multi-column layouts — columns get merged horizontally rather than read top-to-bottom per column.
-- Decision: document as a known limitation, not fixed at this stage.
-  Proper fix would require a more sophisticated PDF parser (e.g. pdfplumber, pymupdf) or OCR pipeline — flagged for "what I'd build next" in Stage 11.